hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 {% include alert.html content="Use GND wire as ON/OFF switch, otherwise there will be a slight delay before data is displayed on the console (putty/TeraTerm)." alert="Important"  icon="svg-warning" color="yellow" %}

+{:style="counter-reset:none"}
-0. Install python and `pyserial` with `pip`
+2. Install python and `pyserial` with `pip`
 ```shell
 pip install pyserial
 ```
-1. make the connections as shown to a TTL adapter except for GND (which remains detached and is used as a switch)
+3. Make the connections as shown to a TTL adapter except for GND (which remains detached and is used as a switch)

 {% include image.html file="ma5671a-root-1.jpg"  alt="Example of how the sfp-ttl connection should look like" caption="Example of how the sfp-ttl connection should look like" %}
 {% include image.html file="new-root-procedure\board-molex-arduino.jpg"  alt="Example of how the sfp-ttl connection should look like with a custom board" caption="Example of how the sfp-ttl connection should look like with a custom board" %}
 {% include image.html file="ma5671a-root-2.jpg"  alt="Molex SFP" caption="Molex SFP" %}

 {:style="counter-reset:none"}
-2. run this programme and only then connect the GND pin
+4. Run this programme and only then connect the GND pin

 ```py
 import sys